BBaysinger/bb-portfolio/README.md

 - Project upkeep: framework/library upgrades across showcased projects
 - Additional polish and performance passes as time allows
 - Global light/dark mode preferences via Redux
+- Fluxels should be implemented in WebGl and/or Pixi shaders

 Note: Earlier plans for “custom Express/Mongo backend” were superseded by the fully integrated Payload CMS backend present in this repo.